lmagyar/prim-sync/README.md

 ### Networking

-Either use the built-in zeroconf (DNS-SD) functionality in Primitive FTPd (see below), or set up a constant address (IP or host name) for your phone (fixed LAN IP, VPN, hosts file, your choice).
+Either use the built-in zeroconf (DNS-SD) functionality in Primitive FTPd (see below), or set up a constant address (IP or host name, for the -a option) for your phone (fixed LAN IP, VPN, hosts file, your choice).

 ### Primitive FTPd